Epistle to the Hebrews: Style

 Hebrews is a very consciously "literary" document.
-The purity of its Greek was noted by Clement of Alexandria, according to Eusebius, and Origen of Alexandria asserted that every competent judge must recognize a great difference between this epistle and those of Paul.
+The purity of its Greek was noted by Clement of Alexandria, according to Eusebius, and Eusebius also quoted Origen of Alexandria as assuming Paul used a scribe, arguing that every competent judge must recognize a great difference between the style of this epistle and those of Paul.

 The letter consists of two strands: an expositional or doctrinal strand, and a hortatory or strongly urging (Note: Also translated "exhorting") strand which punctuates the exposition parenthetically at key points as warnings to the readers.

 Hebrews does not fit the form of a traditional Hellenistic epistle, lacking a proper prescript.
 Modern scholars generally believe this book was originally a sermon or homily, although possibly modified after it was delivered to include the travel plans, greetings and closing.

 Hebrews contains many references to the Old Testament – specifically to the Septuagint text.

 Christology

 The Epistle to the Hebrews is notable for the manner in which it expresses the divine nature of Christ.
 A.C.
-Purdy said in The Interpreter's Bible:

-We may sum up our author's Christology negatively by saying that he has nothing to do with the older Hebrew messianic hopes of a coming Son of David, who would be a divinely empowered human leader to bring in the kingdom of God on earth; and that while he still employs the figure of a militant, apocalyptic king [...] who will come again [...], this is not of the essence of his thought about Christ.
+Purdy said in The Interpreter's Bible:We may sum up our author's Christology negatively by saying that he has nothing to do with the older Hebrew messianic hopes of a coming Son of David, who would be a divinely empowered human leader to bring in the kingdom of God on earth; and that while he still employs the figure of a militant, apocalyptic king [...] who will come again [...], this is not of the essence of his thought about Christ.